ajahne/blog/_drafts/2020-9-1-update-jekyll-ruby-gems.md

 1. Gems get out of date and I just want to update to stay current and/or
 2. I get security alerts from GitHub and need to (have to) update to stay secure

 The challenge?
 I _never_ remember how to do it.
 So...to stop that I recently took a few notes 📝 while I fixed a GitHub security issue related to my blog.
-Below are some command line tools that I ran while debugging and fixing.
+Below are some steps that I did while debugging and fixing issues.
 I plan to update this post over time as needed.

 Similar to my write up on [updating Git for macOS]({{ site.baseurl }}{% post_url 2018-6-11-how-to-upgrade-git-mac %}), this is meant to be notes and helpful information, not the gospel.
 Use discretion if/when using 😀.